danielrferreira/py_play/Linear Algebra/readme.md

 # Linear Algebra
-This folder contains some notebooks I made while studying Linear Algebra & NumPy
+This folder contains some notebooks I made while studying Linear Algebra & NumPy:
+  - Vectors are fun
+  - Matrices are fun